 STEM & ICT

 The aim of our Science Technology Engineering and Maths teaching at Hanford is to encourage a wide interest in the world around us and to understand the relevance of science in everyday life.
-To build analytical skills, develop logical problem solving, spark intellectual curiosity and encourage the use of data driven evidence.
+The girls build their analytical skills, develop logical problem solving, engage in intellectual curiosity and learn to use data as evidence.

 All pupils have Science lessons in the labs.
 The youngest, Years 3 and 4, have an introduction to the subject and begin to learn their way around the lab and how to use the equipment.
 They also have nature lessons, where the girls learn to look at the changing environment around them.